How to shoot clay pigeons: Key clay pigeon shooting tips

 New to clayshooting?
 Or want to improve your performance on the clay ground?
 Here are some tips to help and a useful guide to the sport's terminology.

-Clay pigeon shooting tips for beginners
+Key clay pigeon shooting tips

 - Start by having lessons with a qualified instructor.
 A friend may offer to teach you, but an instructor will prevent you picking up any bad habits early on.